elijahred23/iwas/README.md

 Local development uses Docker Compose to start the full stack with one command.
 Production relies on Kubernetes manifests in `infra/k8s`, defining deployments, services, secrets, config maps, and ingress routing so the system runs reliably in DigitalOcean Kubernetes.

+**Managed MySQL (DigitalOcean)**
+Add the managed DB secret `infra/k8s/iwas-db-secret.yaml` (contains `DATABASE_URL` for the DO MySQL instance with SSL) and apply it before deploying the API: `kubectl apply -f infra/k8s/iwas-db-secret.yaml`.
+The API deployment pulls this secret via `envFrom`.

 ---

 ## **CI/CD Automation**